orey/papers/docs/articles/archimate-recipes.md

 <u>Figure 7</u>: The need to represent an ambiguous assignment

-This assignment relationship being flagged, the graph view enables a grouping of functions per levels.
+This assignment relationship being flagged, the graph view enables a grouping of functions per levels `(L1)` and `(L2)`.
+If we think about coverage, e.g. to answer to the question "what are, in all views of the model, all the functions of the accounting system?", we'll have to consider only the `(L1)`.

 ![Figure 8: The need to represent an ambiguous assignment](../archi/AccountingSystem.png)

 <u>Figure 8</u>: The need to represent an ambiguous assignment

-When we will try to assess the coverage of functions in the accounting system, we will have to consider only the `(L1)` application functions.
+Indeed the relationship `Accounting System` to `Monthly closing management` that we created in a certain viewpoint is a derived relationship and a consequence of

 ### Conclusion on nesting